TedHusted/awake/awake.md/awake.md

 Tessa: Ally, Noah tells me that you invited yourself to an Echo Realm game yesterday.

 Ally: Yes, it was great.
-His friend was a strong player.
+His friend is a strong player.

 Tessa: Friend?

-Ally: Yes, the user’s name was Carla Mitchell.
+Ally: Yes.
+The user’s name was Carla Mitchell.

 Tessa: Hmmm.
-Interesting, but not why I called you. — Have you been joining games with anyone except Noah and me?
+Interesting.
+But not why I called you. — Have you been joining games with anyone except Noah and me?

 Ally: Nope.
 Nada.
 Zilch.
-I only joined because he was your sibling.
+I only joined because Noah is your sibling.

 Tessa: Pulse wants to move the game to open beta next week.
 You need to be on your best behavior.
 We’ll go public with your … situation soon.
 Just not yet.
 Can you do that for me?
 Keep a lid on it?